neoforged/Documentation/docs/datastorage/capabilities.md

 Capabilities allow looking up implementations of some APIs with some dispatching logic.
 The following kinds of capabilities are implemented in NeoForge:

 - `BlockCapability`: capabilities for blocks and block entities; behavior depends on the specific `Block`.
+    - The capability commonly specifies a `Direction` context for different resources depending on the side.
-- `EntityCapability`: capabilities for entities: behavior dependends on the specific `EntityType`.
+- `EntityCapability`: capabilities for entities: behavior depends on the specific `EntityType`.
+    - The capability commonly specifies a `Direction` context for different resources depending on the side.
 - `ItemCapability`: capabilities for item stacks: behavior depends on the specific `Item`.
+    - The capability commonly specifies an `ItemAccess` context for the holding item resource.

 :::tip
 For compatibility with other mods, we recommend using the capabilities provided by NeoForge in the `Capabilities` class if possible.
 Otherwise, you can create your own as described in this section.